rittaschool/ritta/README.md

 ## Running

-For running Ritta you must have NodeJS, Yarn, Docker and docker-compose installed.
+For running Ritta you must have NodeJS **16**, Yarn, Docker and docker-compose installed.
 Easiest way to run Ritta then is to run `docker-compose up` in the root directory of the project.

 ## Official Development environment